-SECTION 17: DISTRIBUTION OF OTHER HUMAN ACTIVITIES
+DISTRIBUTION OF OTHER HUMAN ACTIVITIES

 NWW are subject to a broad range of human activities.
 There are extensive submarine cable networks in the north Irish Sea, Celtic Sea and English Channel.
 The coastal areas of NWW have many fishing ports, commercial ports and leisure ports.
 There are several large cities and towns on the NWW coast, although they are not on the same scale as the large industrial cities associated with the North Sea.
-Mariculture activity takes place in many coastal areas.
 There are busy shipping lanes in the western approaches to the UK and France and in the English Channel.
 The Channel and the northern part of NWW are also busy oil tanker traffic routes.
 There are aggregate extraction sites in the English Channel and off the Welsh coast.
 Extensive oil and gas drilling and license activity exists in the NWW area.
 Military activity sites are mostly confined to UK waters.
 There are many power stations around the coasts of UK, Ireland and France.